I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/61883/ns-61883-_cip_frame.md

 Instructs the protocol driver to strip the source header packet within a source packet.

 #### CIP_USE_SOURCE_HEADER_TIMESTAMP

 Instructs the protocol driver to timestamp the frame with the timestamp found within the source header packet.

+For packets to be transmitted, <b>Flags</b> can be one of the following:

 #### CIP_DV_STYLE_SYT